hailelagi/oats/README.md

 end
 ```

-For some applications, `:oats` can be a drop in replacement for `:ets`, you should be able to find/replace `:ets` and it just works, if not please open an issue, a safety goal is to pass a rough equivalent of ets test suite.
+For some applications, `:oats` can be a drop in replacement for `:ets`, you should be able to find/replace `:ets` and it just works, if not please open an issue, a safety goal is to pass a rough equivalent of ets test suite and provide an explorer-like api.

 ## Interesting Features
 - transactions